PDC-support/hpc-intro-retired/_episodes/06-modules.md

 ---
 layout: episode
-title: "Software modules and compilers"
+title: "Environment modules"
 teaching: 20
 exercises: 0
 questions:
-  - "What are software modules?"
+  - "What are environment modules?"
-  - "How do I compile code on PDC systems?"
+  - "How can I use different versions of software packages?"
 objectives:
   - "Learn to use modules on PDC systems"
-  - "Learn to compile code with different compilers"
 keypoints:
-  - "K1"
-  - "K2"
+  - "Environment modules modify your environment and give you access to executables, libraries, etc."
 ---

 On a HPC system, no software is loaded by default.
 If we want to use a software package,